michaelgwelch/loominate.net/_posts/2014-11-01-combinations-part-4-combinations-of-booleans.md

   - immutable
   - swift
 ---
 In this article we'll implement the combinations function from Eric Lippert's post.
-Here he implements a function that returns all the combinations of `n` booleans with `k` of them set to true.
-See [part 3][1] of his series.
+Here he implements a function that returns all the combinations of `n` booleans with `k` of them set to true. <!--more--> See [part 3][1] of his series.

 Let's implement in parts like Eric did, starting with some preliminaries and the signature